 BulkInsert

-This method is used to insert all the rows from the client application into the database by bulk.
-It is only supporting the SQL Server RDBMS.
+This method inserts all rows from the client application into the database in bulk.
+It is supported only for SQL Server.

 Call Flow Diagram